DickerDackel/ddslideshow/README.md

 The behaviour of panning is dependent of the zoom settings

 - A zoom of 1 will disable both zooming and panning.
-- A zoom <= 1 will always anchor the pan at the center of the screen
+- A zoom <= 1 will follow the `force downscaled to center` setting.
 - A zoom > 1 will pan the image towards the configured anchor direction.

+### Global settings

+**Slideshow fade in/out** gives the time for the fade in and out effect at the beginning and end of the slideshow.

+**Audio fade in/out** configures the same for the audio track.

 ## Installation